Pavanjs111/Pavanjs111/README.md

 - 💟 Love is time and time is money.
 -🎻 Music is therapy .
 -🏞️ Traveling and exploring new places.
--🎥dream to be an actor someday.
+-🎥I dream to be an MULTITALENTED ACTOR someday <3.
 -🎵 Metal music.